PicsArt/cppbind/docs/02_first_steps/06_api_configuration.rst

     If you want to bind only setter the use **gen: method** instead to generate a regular method.

 .. note::
-    Iegen uses patterns to find corresponding setter for getter to generate them together if both are exposed(i.e are tagged as **gen: getter** and **gen: setter**).
+    IEGEN uses patterns to find corresponding setter for getter to generate them together if both are exposed(i.e are tagged as **gen: getter** and **gen: setter**).
     For **getProp** it searches method named **setProp** or **set_prop**.
 To find setter for **get_some_prop** it will search for **set_some_prop** or **setSomeProp**.
 And for **prop** it will search for **setProp** or **set_prop**.